aerial view of balos crete

 One of the top moments during our 5-day trip was the visit to Gramvousa and Balos.
 Here are some tips and information to help you plan your own visit to these beautiful locations.

-What are Gramvousa and Balos?
+What is Gramvousa and Balos?

 Balos Lagoon is a place of unparalleled beauty with turquoise and shallow warm waters that receives thousands of visitors each summer.
 The primary thing to keep in mind is that this is a protected area under the Natura 2000 program.
 Why?
 Because it is necessary to safeguard the species of flora and fauna some of which are endemic to the island of Crete.
 It is also an area that serves as a sanctuary for the endangered monk seal and loggerhead sea turtle.